 |Malware detection and removal||Antivirus|

 |Secure connection to public Wi-Fi||VPN|

 |Hiding your IP address||VPN|

 VPNs and antiviruses both protect your digital security but they do it in different ways.
-Can they be used together?
+Can you use antivirus with a VPN?
 Absolutely.
 In fact, using an antivirus with a VPN may be the best option because you can protect your device and your internet connection at the same time.

 Sometimes features offered by your VPN service and your antivirus will overlap.
 For example, NordVPN has a feature called Threat Protection, which blocks ads and malware-hosting websites, and protects your device from botnet control.
-At the same time, some premium antiviruses can also have ad-blockers and similar features.
+Threat Protection can also block trackers and can help you to identify malicious files.

 But you don’t need to worry about these features overlapping because, when it comes to cybersecurity, more is often better.

+So, VPN vs antivirus, which one is better?
+The question doesn't have an answer.
 Antiviruses and VPNs protect you from different threats, so both are useful.
-When you’re browsing the Web, a VPN can shield you from a variety of dangers including tracking, man-in-the-middle attacks, Wi-Fi spying, and more.
+When you’re browsing the Web, a secure VPN can shield you from a variety of dangers including tracking, man-in-the-middle attacks, Wi-Fi spying, and more.
 And if you happen to click on a malicious link, your antivirus can jump in and limit the damage caused to your device.

-If you want a high level of online security, we recommend that you use both of these tools.
+PRO TIP: If you want a high level of online security, we recommend that you use both antivirus and a VPN.
 Antivirus software on its own might not be enough, but when paired with a premium VPN, it can offer outstanding protection.